 Make It Part of Your Routine

 Typically, you should start getting Pap smear tests when you turn 21, although you should start developing a relationship with your Queens, New York OB/GYN as early as 15 years of age and certainly start getting examined when you become sexually active.
-If you are older than 30, you also can be tested for HPV, which also can cause genital warts.
+If you are older than 30, you also can be tested for HPV, which also can cause genital and anal warts.

 By the time you turn 65, you can stop having Pap smear tests.
 And you don’t need the screening exam if you’ve had your cervix and uterus removed in a total hysterectomy.